Raptr: Software

 In 2014, Raptr rebooted its business plan to focus on PC gamers.
 Dennis Fong stated "the biggest pain point for PC gamers is the weakness of the platform as a whole.
 Everybody has a different kind of PC.
 There are a million different configurations for playing games.
 We help gamers get the best experience every time they play” and adding "we have reinvented ourselves with a focus on PC gaming".
 Raptr then teamed up with AMD to promote optimization of games on AMD graphics cards.
 Raptr also partnered with Twitch to provide 'one-click' streaming in their desktop app.
 In 2015, Raptr announced an end for console support, citing the growing PC market and changes to Xbox Live and PlayStation Network which created difficulties in updating features.

 In March 2015, Raptr launched Plays.tv, a gaming video clip sharing service.
 The service spun off into an independent company in January 2017.

 On October 12, 2016, AMD discontinued the AMD Gaming Evolved App developed with the Raptr team, ending their collaboration.
 However, the software is still available for download.

 On April 4, 2017, it was announced that the Raptr rewards service would be closed on the 30th of that month, because the partnership with AMD was over.

-Since July 2017, the Raptr app was having problems with the access process, which alerted several users.
-The support team said that the problem was solved, but users still experienced issues a month after the response.
-Around the same time, all of Raptr's social accounts were closed except their Twitch account.

 In the same year, on September 1, an announcement was posted on the site stating that it would be shutting down on September 30, 2017.
 However, users were still able to download their tracked time before that date.
-In July 2018, only a "Goodbye Raptr" page was left on the site, and this was finally removed in November of that year.
+In July 2018, only a "Goodbye Raptr" page was left on the site.
+The site currently redirects to the wallpapers.com page for Ford Raptor wallpapers.